 SEAS provides free academic assistance to all undergraduate SEAS students in a range of introductory and engineering-specific courses.
 Some of the resources offered are PAL Study Halls and Academic Commons.
 Read more about each type below.

 Comments, questions, or concerns?
 Contact [email protected].

 The Academic Commons is a “one-stop shop” for academic resources and services across the university coordinated by GW Libraries and Academic Innovation.
-The Academic Commons connects you to academic support for your Physics, Mathematics, Chemistry, and Biology needs through multiple types of support, such as individual peer tutoring, drop-in sessions, and weekly reviews.
-You can also find help with other courses such as Economics, Psychology, Sociology, and History as well University Writing
+Academic Commons connects you to academic support for your Physics, Mathematics, Chemistry, and Biology and other subject area needs through multiple types of support, such as individual peer tutoring, drop-in sessions, and weekly reviews.
+You can also connect with research and statistical consulting, study skills resources, research opportunities, and much more.

 Course Offering Highlights: